jeffthibault/python-nostr/README.md

 # python-nostr
-A Nostr library for Python
+A Python library for making Nostr clients